RenqiChen/The_Crop/README.md

 ![Benchmark Framework](./Figure/benchmark_aft_distribution.png)

 In our paper, we introduce a new Crop benchmark for crop cultivation, containing three difficulty levels.
-The benchmark will be made publicly available soon.
+The benchmark will be made publicly available soon (after the review of NIPS2024).
 | Level    | Count | Proportion |
 |----------|-------|------------|
 | Easy     | 1613  | 31.97%     |